 Quick overview:

-Owners of newer graphics cards and motherboards will be delighted with the wealth of new functions.
+Owners of newer graphics cards and motherboards (so-called mainboards) will be delighted with the wealth of new functions.
 Especially the AGP 4x mode, which chases data at four times the speed via the AGP port (to which the graphics card is connected).
 Are you still wondering why some programs, such as games or graphics tools, show you that your graphics card is only running in AGP2x or AGP1x mode?
-This can be caused by settings in the BIOS or by a known Windows 2000/XP error that is caused by graphics cards from Nvidia and mainboard chipsets from VIA.
+This can be caused by settings in the BIOS or by a known Windows 2000/XP error that is caused by graphics cards from Nvidia and motherboard chipsets from VIA.

 Activate AGP4x mode in the BIOS

-Now go to the Chipsetup Setup and search for the entry AGP Mode.
+Now go to Chipsetup Setup and search for the entry AGP Mode.
 Now set this to 4x.
 Save the settings and restart.

 Fix the Windows XP bug

-2. Now navigate through the keys HKEY_LOCAL_MACHINE\SYSTEM\ CurrentControlSet\Services\nv4\Device0double-click on the value EnableVia4x and enter in the field a 1 into it.
-If this value is not there, you must right-click on a free area in the right-hand pane and then select New > DWORD value choose.
-They now christen it with the name EnableVia4x.
+2. Now navigate through the keys HKEY_LOCAL_MACHINE\SYSTEM\ CurrentControlSet\Services\nv4\Device0, double-click on the value EnableVia4x and enter 1 in the field.
+If this value is not there, you must right-click on a free area in the right-hand pane and then select New > DWORD value.
+Now name it EnableVia4x.

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.